emwap/signature-paper/paper.md

 In earlier versions it suffered from two problems.

 1. The two arrays may have different lengths and the generated code has to defensively calculate the minimum length (see line 5 below).
-2. The arrays are passed using `struct array`{.C} pointer which results in extra dereferencing (line 9 below).
+2. The arrays are passed using a `struct array`{.C} pointer which results in extra dereferencing (line 9 below).

 ``` {.ghci}
 cgenDefinition $ lam $ \as -> lam $ \bs -> ptr "scProd" $ scProd as bs